Back to Louisiana

 Plain English: The amendment changes the duration for which an absentee voting application remains valid and adds a specific effective date for the new rules.

-- The amendment text does not provide full details about all changes made and their impacts, making it hard to explain every aspect clearly.
+• The amendment text does not provide full details about all changes made and their impacts, so some specifics are unclear.

 Plain English: The amendment removes certain requirements for members of the United States Service to apply for absentee voting by mail.